-For example, according to the Social Security Administration, over 10 million Americans are currently on disability benefits, and another 8 million receive Supplemental Security Income (SSI).
-These people aren’t allowed to earn more than a certain amount of money from work, or they’ll lose their benefits — not just in part, but entirely.
+For example, according to the Social Security Administration, close to 10 million Americans are currently on disability benefits.
+About 8 million more receive Supplemental Security Income (SSI).
+These people aren’t allowed to earn more than a certain amount of money from work, or they lose their benefits — not just in part, but entirely.

-According to a 2013 story from National Public Radio, many people on disability or SSI are able to do some kind of work, but their limited skills don’t qualify them for any job they can handle physically.
+According to a 2013 story from NPR, many people on disability or SSI can do some kind of work.
+However, their limited skills don’t qualify them for any job they can handle physically.
 So instead of investing in expensive job training, they go on disability and stay on it for the rest of their lives.

 2. It Reduces Self-Worth

 Altman argues that even if UBI does discourage some people from working, the economy won’t necessarily suffer as a result.
 Even if 90% of people use UBI to “go smoke pot and play video games,” he claims, the economy could still come out ahead if the other 10% “go create new products and services and new wealth.”

 However, this argument overlooks the fact that the benefits of work aren’t strictly financial.
 For instance, many economists argue that work adds meaning and purpose to people’s lives in a way that collecting a UBI check can’t.

 For instance, work can give people a sense of accomplishment.
 It also provides them with valuable social connections and support.
 Economists who make this case include Erik Brynjolfsson of MIT in a Freakonomics interview, Lawrence Summers of Harvard, and Nobel laureate Joseph Stiglitz in a CNBC Make It interview.